undergrad-partner-school

 In addition to its academic offerings, SC4 provides numerous resources to support student success.
 This includes a comprehensive advising and counseling department, a learning commons with tutoring services, a library, and a career services center.
 The college also hosts a variety of clubs, organizations, and athletic teams that allow students to engage in extracurricular activities and foster their personal and professional development.
 SC4 is committed to enhancing the educational experience of its students and preparing them for their future endeavors.

-Located in Port Huron, MI, St. Clair County Community College is a public two-year college with graduate programs.
-This educational institution operates on a semester-based calendar.
-The freshman retention rate at St. Clair County Community College is 58%.
+Located in Port Huron, MI, St Clair County Community College is a public two-year college with graduate programs.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 66%.
+The freshman retention rate at St Clair County Community College is 65%.

 Quick Facts